notnotmelon/pyhardmode/README.md

 - Several free sources of biomass have been nerfed or removed
 - This includes `spores, sap, seaweed, moss, and fawogae`
 - Composting of certain animal parts is no longer allowed
+- The biomass powerplant is nerfed and requires biocrud to function.

 ### pYAL Creatures